Comparisons of Dirichlet, Neumann and Laplacian eigenvalues on graphs and their applications: Introduction

 \section{Introduction}

 Let $(M^n,g)$ be a closed Riemannian manifold with Ricci curvature bounded from below by a positive constant $K$.
 Then, the well-known Lichnerowicz estimate \cite{LI} tells us that the first positive Laplacian eigenvalue of $(M^n, g)$ is no less than $\frac{n K}{n-1}$.
 This estimate was later extended to compact Riemannian manifolds with boundary by Reilly \cite{RE}.
 In recent years, Lichnerowicz estimate was extended to graphs in \cite{BC, KKR, LLY}.
 So, it is a natural problem to extend Reilly's Lichnerowicz estimate to graphs with boundary.
-This is the motivation of the paper.

-On the other hand, in the recent works \cite{SY,SY2}, the authors obtained Lichnerowicz estimates for Steklov eigenvalues on graphs which may be viewed as an extension of the works of Escobar \cite{ES} and Xiong-Xia \cite{XX} into discrete setting, by using a comparison of Steklov eigenvalues and Laplacian eigenvalues on graphs that was also mentioned in \cite{HHW2} for graphs with normalized weights.
+On the other hand, in the recent works \cite{SY,SY2}, the authors obtained Lichnerowicz estimates for Steklov eigenvalues on graphs which may be viewed as an extension of the works of Escobar \cite{ES} and Xia-Xiong \cite{XX} into discrete setting, by using a comparison of Steklov eigenvalues and Laplacian eigenvalues on graphs that was also mentioned in \cite{HHW2} for graphs with normalized weights.
 It seems that such kinds of eigenvalue comparisons make a major difference of spectral theory on graphs with that on Riemannian manifolds.
 In this paper, motivated by our previous works, by further exploring comparisons of Dirichlet, Neumann and Laplacian eigenvalues on graphs, we obtain Lichenerowicz-type estimates for Dirichlet and Neumann eigenvalues on graphs extending the classical results of Reilly \cite{RE} into discrete setting.

-Let's recall some preliminaries before stating our main results.
-For more details about analysis on graphs, see \cite{Gr} and \cite{Ch}.
-Let $(G,m,w)$ be a weighted graph where $m:V(G)\to \R^+$ is the vertex-measure and $w:E(G)\to \R^+$ is the edge-weight.
-When $m\equiv 1$ and $w\equiv 1$, we say that $G$ is equipped with the unit weight.
-We will simply write the vertex set $V(G)$ and edge set $E(G)$ of $G$ as $V$ and $E$ respectively if no confusion was made.
-For simplicity, we also viewed $w$ as a symmetric function on $V\times V$ by zero extension.
-For each $x\in V$, define the weighted degree $\Deg(x)$ at $x$ as
+Firstly, we have the following comparison of Neumann eigenvalues and Laplacian eigenvalues.
+We use $\nu_i$ and $\mu_i$ to denote the $i^{\rm th}$ Neumann eigenvalue and $i^{\rm th}$ Laplacian eigenvalue of a weighted graph.
+For detailed definitions and other notations, see Section 2. \begin{thm} Let $(G,B,m,w)$ be a weighted finite graph with boundary.
+Then,